jmelton22/traffic_fatalities_project/README.md

 ![Urban accidents](states/visualizations/accidents_per_100k_vs_land_use_urban.png)

-Deployment of an airbag was negatively correlated as well, supporting the findings from the person-level analysis that airbagg deployment reduced the likelihood of a fatal injury.
+Deployment of an airbag was negatively correlated as well, supporting the findings from the person-level analysis that airbag deployment reduced the likelihood of a fatal injury.
 Conversely, not using safety equipment was positively correlated with fatal accident rates.

 ![Safety Equipment None](states/visualizations/accidents_per_100k_vs_safety_equipment_use_None%20Used.png)